backstage/backstage/docs/integrations/azure/org.md

 ---

-The Backstage catalog can be set up to ingest organizational data - users and teams - directly from an tenant in Microsoft Azure Active Directory via the Microsoft Graph API.
+The Backstage catalog can be set up to ingest organizational data - users and teams - directly from a tenant in Microsoft Azure Active Directory via the Microsoft Graph API.

 More details on this are available in the